-Parameter Description CodeName Use one of the following codes to specify the information you want to return about the file group: Description: Returns the file group description. • DriversPath: Returns the path to the Drivers folder for the file group. • FileGroupName: Returns the file group name. • FileGroupDisplayName: Returns the display name of the file group.
-FileGroupTabPrefix: Returns the tab prefix of the file group.
+Parameter Description CodeName Use one of the following codes to specify the information you want to return about the file group: • Description: Returns the file group description. • DriversPath: Returns the path to the Drivers folder for the file group. • FileGroupName: Returns the file group name. • FileGroupDisplayName: Returns the display name of the file group. • FileGroupTabPrefix: Returns the tab prefix of the file group.
 ProcessDefinitionID: Returns the ID of the process definition associated with the file group.
 Only applies if a process definition is specified as the Plan File Process for the file group.
 Returns blank otherwise.
 PlanFile: Returns the plan code for the current plan file.
 This keyword can only be used within a file group.
-When used in a file that is not a plan file (such as a template), the file name is returned.
-ScenarioName: Returns the scenario name when the file group is a scenario (returns blank otherwise). • UtilitiesPath: Returns the path to the Utilities folder for the file group.
+When used in a file that is not a plan file (such as a template), the file name is returned. • ScenarioName: Returns the scenario name when the file group is a scenario (returns blank otherwise). • UtilitiesPath: Returns the path to the Utilities folder for the file group.
+TemplateName: Returns the name of the template used to create the current plan file.
+Only applies to plan files.
 FileGroupID Optional.
 The database ID of the file group.
 If you are using the function within a file that belongs to a file group (template, driver, etc.), then you can omit the ID and the current file group is assumed.
 If you are using the function outside of a file group (such as in a report file), then you must specify a file group ID.
 The function GetFileGroupID can be used to return the file group ID as necessary.